 according to good science, retry in low impact factor journals with few

 agreeing while the other does not care.
-The current round took them half a year
+This round alone took them half a year

 or more (probably because the established guy waited as long as possible to